sapegin/washingcode-book/manuscript/book.md

 }
 ```

-And now with a `.map()` method:
+And now with the `.map()` method:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];
 const kebabNames = names.map(name => _.kebabCase(name));
 ```

-We can shorten it even more if our processing function accepts only one argument, and [kebabCase from Lodash](https://lodash.com/docs/4.17.10#kebabCase) does:
+We can shorten it even more if our processing function accepts only one argument, and [kebabCase from Lodash](https://lodash.com/docs#kebabCase) does:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];